fdeblasio/pokeemerald-expansion/README.md

 - New TM compatibility
 - Edit friendship evolution methods
 - Make a Pokeball shop
+- Improve text speed
+- Get all the weird Mauville men at once?

 Maybe do one run-through of small updates and then add in new items/TMs in a second runthrough?